computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

   with teammates who need to do deploys.

-2. Add the line `service: wordpress` to `headless-wp-starter/wordpress/app.yaml`, so that WordPress will deployed with the service name `wordpress` and not `default`, accessible at the url `https://wordpress-dot-myproject.appsot.com` rather than `myproject.appspot.com` where we want the frontend.
+2. Add the line `service: wordpress` to `headless-wp-starter/wordpress/app.yaml`, so that WordPress will deployed with the service name `wordpress` and not `default`.
+This way, it'll accessible at `wordpress-dot-myproject.appsot.com` rather than `myproject.appspot.com` where we want the frontend.

 You can now deploy WordPress to GAE standard using the command `gcloud app deploy wordpress/app.yaml`.
-Assuming all goes well, you can commit all the files created by the tool.

 ### Step 4: Set up Next.js Frontend on Google App Engine